 Students seeking an ECE major must select a minor in Special Education in order to apply for an Early Childhood Inclusive endorsement (Birth-3rd grade).
 Students seeking both ECE and Elementary Education endorsements should consult with the program director.
+Students completing an Early Childhood Education minor in addition to their Elementary Education major will be able to apply for a Supplemental Early Childhood Education endorsement (Prek-3rd grade).
 Program admission criteria and requirements are identical to that of the elementary education major (refer to elementary education admission, field experiences and certification requirements).